-¶8-To walk circumspectly in the world; to be just in our dealings, faithful in our engagements; to abstain from contracting debts without due care to discharge them.
+¶8-To walk circumspectly in the world; to be just in our dealings; to be faithful in our engagements; to abstain from contracting debts without due care to discharge them.

-¶9-To avoid all tattling, backbiting, evilspeaking, and unprofitable and frivolous conversation, and to be exemplary in our deportment.
+¶9-To avoid all tattling, backbiting, evilspeaking, and unprof.table and frivolous conversation, and to be exemplary in our deportment.

-¶10-To abstain from the sale and use of in-
+¶10-To abstain from the sale and use of intoxicating liquors, tobacco and other harmful drugs in all forms.